RasenRhino/rasenrhino.github.io/index.markdown

 ## Hello there!

-I'm Ridham Bhagat, a computer engineering student.
+I'm lily, a computer engineering student.
 You can find my resume [here](/assets/ridham_bhagat_cv.pdf).

 **My interests and fancies:**